 The Radio 4 promotion states that, “…Nick Chater is sceptical about whether we have an inner self at all.
 His book The Mind is Flat (Link: ) exposes what he calls the ‘shocking shallowness’ of our psychology, and argues that we have no mental depths to plumb.
 Only by understanding this can we hope to understand ourselves.”

-There wasn’t enough depth in the discussion itself to determine what we might discover that is new, but the differences in this and the layers peeling like an onion espoused by others was really thought provoking.
+There wasn’t enough depth in the discussion itself to determine what we might discover that is new, but the differences in this and the layers peeling like an onion espoused by others were really thought-provoking.

 As I walked to my Cognitive Hypnotherapy clinic in Twickenham I allowed it to percolate.
 My conclusion?
 I had to listen again and then order the books.*